-Note that the same collective dismissal, employers may face different outcomes, depending on the date the employee has been hired.
+Note that with reference to the same collective dismissal, employers may face different outcomes, depending on the date of hiring of the employees involved.

-8. Workplace safety in Italy
+8. Safety at workplace in Italy

-A Consolidated Act on Workplace Safety (Legislative Decree no. 81/2008) unities all legal provisions regarding health and safety in the workplace and is enforceable in all sectors.
-The Act provides an exhaustive explanation of the rules on safety, including the powers, responsibilities and functions that may be delegated.
+A Consolidated Act on Workplace Safety (Legislative Decree no. 81/2008) unifies all legal provisions regarding health and safety at the workplace and is enforceable in all sectors.
+The Act provides an exhaustive explanation of the rules on safety, including powers, responsibilities and functions that may be delegated.